brunasti/coding-dojo-spring-boot-master/README.md

     </profiles>

 ### Java version
-And changed the version of Java from 11 to 8
+Then I changed the version of Java from 11 to 8

     <properties>
 		<java.version>1.8</java.version>